Centinel AnalyticaCentinel Analytica

 .between_bytes_timeout = 150ms; # Increase from 100ms

-Higher timeouts reduce the chance of false positives but increase latency.
+Higher timeouts reduce false positives but add latency.

 Add a logging endpoint in recv.vcl to track Centinel decisions: